 Tracy White

-Estes 47k Estes (AGC-12), stern view, underway with the assistance of a navy tug in Sinclair Inlet off Puget Sound Naval Shipyard, Bremerton, WA., 28 July 1947.
+Estes 47k USS Estes (AGC-12), stern view, underway with the assistance of a navy tug in Sinclair Inlet off Puget Sound Naval Shipyard, Bremerton, WA., 28 July 1947.

 Puget Sound Naval Shipyard photo # NY8-1062 now in the collections of the Seattle Branch of the US National Archives.